 Further reading: Backlight photography tips for magical photos

 Here I used a handheld light reflector, which you can see in the catchlights in her eyes.
 Read to the end to see the next photo I took showing incorrect use of a reflector.

 2. Fill light

-If I didn’t have the wall reflecting light back at me my face would been dark and the background super blown out.
-So the reflected light worked as fill light.
+If I didn’t have the wall reflecting light back at me my face would have been dark and the background super blown out.
+So the reflected light worked as fill light to brighten my face.

 Further reading: Using fill light in photography – essentials you need to know

 3. Diffused light